CNuge/go-fasta/README.md

 # go-fasta
-## Command line based fasta housekeeping (merge, split, clean and summarize), query NCBI to fasta files with sequence corresponding to given accession numbers.
+## Command line based fasta housekeeping (merge, split, sort and summarize), also queries NCBI to obtain fasta files with sequence corresponding to given accession numbers.

 # UNDER CONSTRUCTION - library works but I'm still working on documentation!
 Still TO DO: